runawayhorse001/GenAI_Best_Practices/docs/html/_sources/prelim.rst.txt

 Vector
 ------

-A vector is a mathematical representation of data that has both magnitude and direction.
-Each data point is represented as a feature vector, where each component of the vector corresponds to a specific feature or attribute of the data.
+A vector is a mathematical representation of data characterized by both magnitude and direction.
+In this context, each data point is represented as a feature vector, with each component corresponding to a specific feature or attribute of the data.

 .. code-block:: python